thepetabyteproject/your/CONTRIBUTING.md

 * Suggest your change using the [feature request tempelate](https://github.com/thepetabyteproject/your/blob/master/.github/ISSUE_TEMPLATE/feature_request.md) and start writing code.

-* Make sure you write appropritate documentation (we use Google Docstrings) and corresponding tests (using pytest).
+* Make sure you write appropriate documentation (we use Google Docstrings) and corresponding tests (using pytest).

 #### **Do you have questions about the source code?**

-* Ask any question about how to use your [here](https://github.com/thepetabyteproject/your/issues/new).
+* Ask any question about how to use `your` [here](https://github.com/thepetabyteproject/your/issues/new).

 Your is a volunteer effort.
 We encourage you to pitch in and [join the team](https://github.com/thepetabyteproject/your/graphs/contributors)!